3778/icd-prediction-mimic/README.md

 Our trained models are provided at [physionet_model_link](url).
 To get predictions and metrics for them:

 - Place the desired models in /models/.
-- Run Steps 1 to 5.
+- Run steps 1 to 5.
 - In notebook /notebooks/MIMIC_analyze_predictions.ipynb, select a model and run all cells.